ckv1110/2024_code/README.md

 ### What works:
 - Base U-Net model fully working
 - StarDist whole WSI nuclei segmentation + Stain normalization + nuclei feature extraction (60 features in total) pipeline is working
+- 60 features can be extracted from each nuclei along with their X- and Y-centroid coordinates under the {preifix}_feature.csv file
 ### Currently working on:
 - Building more models into __model_utils.py__ from scratch => Gives more granular control over what to tune
     - Build ResU-Net and various ResNet (18, 34, 50, 101) encoder U-Net's